 The following statements are illustrative of the typical types of terms and conditions to which the awardee will be required to commit.
 This list is not a complete list of terms and conditions to be included in Phase II funding agreements, and is not the specific wording of such terms and conditions.

-- (1) Access to Records.
+(1) Access to Records.
 Government officials have the right of timely and unrestricted access to records of awardees, including access to personnel for discussion related to the records.
-See 2 C.F.R. § 200.336. - (2) Termination.
-Awards may be terminated (a) by the NIST Grants Officer, if an awardee materially fails to comply with the terms and conditions of an award, or for cause; (b) by the NIST Grants Officer with the consent of the awardee, in which case the two parties shall agree upon the termination conditions, including the effective date and, in the case of partial termination, the portion to be terminated; (c) by the awardee upon sending to the NIST Grants Officer written notification setting forth the reasons for such termination, the effective date, and, in the case of partial termination, the portion to be terminated.
-See 2 C.F.R. §§ 200.338-342. - (3) Non-Discrimination.
+See 2 C.F.R. § 200.336.

+(2) Termination.
+Awards may be terminated (a) by the NIST Grants Officer, if an awardee materially fails to comply with the terms and conditions of an award, or for cause; (b) by the NIST Grants Officer with the consent of the awardee, in which case the two parties shall agree upon the termination conditions, including the effective date and, in the case of partial termination, the portion to be terminated; (c) by the awardee upon sending to the NIST Grants Officer written notification setting forth the reasons for such termination, the effective date, and, in the case of partial termination, the case of partial termination, the case of partial terminated.
+See 2 C.F.R. §§ 200.338-342.

+(3) Non-Discrimination.
 The awardee will be required to comply with statutory and other non-discrimination requirements.
 No person in the United States shall, on the ground of race, color, national origin, handicap, age, religion, or sex, be excluded from participation in, be denied the benefits of, or be subject to discrimination under any program or activity receiving Federal financial assistance.
-See Department of Commerce Financial Assistance Standard Terms and Conditions, Section K. - (4) Audit Requirements.
+See Department of Commerce Financial Assistance Standard Terms and Conditions, Section K.

+(4) Audit Requirements.
 Government officials may conduct an audit of an award at any time.
 Unless otherwise specified in the award, for-profit organizations that expend \$750,000 or more in Department of Commerce funds during their fiscal year must have an audit conducted for that year in accordance with Subpart F of 2 C.F.R.
 Part 200.
-See Department of Commerce Financial Assistance Standard Terms and Conditions, Section F. - (5) Codes of Conduct.
+See Department of Commerce Standard Terms and Conditions, Section F.

+(5) Codes of Conduct.
 Pursuant to the certification in Form SF-424B, paragraph 3, the awardee must maintain written standards of conduct to establish safeguards to prohibit employees from using their positions for a purpose that constitutes or presents the appearance of personal or organizational conflict of interest, or personal gain in the administration of the award.
 See Department of Commerce Financial Assistance Standard Terms and Conditions, Section J.01.